This briefing deals with those aspects of a normal circuit that were deferred during Circuit introduction to avoid student overload.

 Aviate — Navigate — Communicate

 Carburettor heat is selected COLD and full power applied.
-Raise the nose to the level attitude, or slightly above, and reduce the flap setting (as appropriate to the aeroplane type) immediately.
+Raise the nose to the level attitude, or slightly above, and reduce the flap setting in stages (as appropriate to the aeroplane type) immediately.

 If flap has been extended and the aeroplane trimmed for the descent attitude, there may be a very strong pitch up when power is applied.
 The student must be made aware of this and be prepared to prevent the nose pitching above the level attitude.

-Do not hesitate to raise flap as soon as full power has been applied and the attitude adjusted, it is much better to accelerate over the runway rather than among obstacles in the climb-out area.
+Don't hesitate to raise flap as soon as full power has been applied, control is assured, and the attitude adjusted.
+It's much better to accelerate over the runway rather than among obstacles in the climb-out area.

 Regardless of when circuit altitude is reached, the aeroplane should be flown upwind along the climb-out path to the normal crosswind turn point.
 Turning crosswind early will shorten the downwind leg and may rush the student's preparation for the approach.
 Any decision to turn early must consider other traffic in the circuit and must have ATC approval (if in controlled airspace).